blattnem/graphsound/README.md

 ## Overview

-The Graph Eigenvalue Sound Generator is a specialized Streamlit application that combines graph theory with sound synthesis.
-Users select graph topologies, triggering the computation of adjacency matrices and eigenvalues, which are then used to generate both sound and visualizations.
-This interdisciplinary project encompasses graph theory, audio synthesis methodologies, and spectral representations to offer a multi-sensory experience.
+The Graph Eigenvalue Sound Generator is a small Streamlit application that combines graph theory with sound synthesis.

 ## Requirements